-While making a bootstrap responsive footer for a healthcare website, we have to be very careful about accessibility.
+While making a bootstrap responsive footer for a healthcare website, we must be very careful about accessibility.
 Sometimes you may get users who might be in an emergency, giving the required options readily in front of them will save lots of their time.
 In this bootstrap footer example, you can see that the user has made the footer big enough to add useful information.
 From the footer, the user can get the hospital opening hours, services offered, contact details, and they can subscribe to email newsletters.
 As most modern users search the internet to know about their disease, running an active blog on a hospital website is a must to give reliable content.
 In this footer, you have the option to show the latest blog post, which is a thoughtful edition.

 Sportify has a very simple and colorful footer section.
 The trendy looking three-column design neatly organize the contents.
 Icons are used to group the contents into location, email, and phone number.
 Since this one is made using the CSS3 script, you get a trendy colorful gradient color scheme.
 If you have to make a good looking simple footer, this example might give you some idea.

-Each and every space on an eCommerce store must be able to engage the user and sell its products.
-In this footer example, the developer has used the space effectively to show the featured products.
+Each space on an eCommerce store must be able to engage the user and sell its products.
+In this footer example, the developer effectively used the space to show the featured products.
 If you wish to show more than one product in this space, you can use a carousel.
 Apart from the featured product section, you have space to add other important links and an about section.
 If you are making an online store for a new brand, giving an about column in the footer will help the user to know about you.